 Your expectations.
 How does this degree fit into your future plans and what do you hope to gain from it?

 - Fluency in English.
 If English is not your first language, you must have an IELTS score of 7.0 with no more than two components at 6.0/6.5 and none below 6.0.
 If your previous education was in the UK or another English speaking country, you may be exempt from this requirement, but please enquire to be certain.
+Your evidence for English proficiency (whether a certificate or education) must be dated within two years of your start date.
 Please also note that taking a pre-sessional English course at Warwick or elsewhere is not normally sufficient to replace an IELTS score at the required level.

 In order to make a decision on your application, we will need to see some documents that demonstrate you meet the above requirements.
 You should supply these electronically in the first instance; if you receive an official offer, Admissions will tell you precisely which original hard copies are required to secure an unconditional offer.
 When you submit your application, you will receive a link where you can upload the following documents for review:

 1. Transcript.
 If you have not yet finished your degree, you can send us an interim transcript and simply state in your application what your final classification, GPA, or average is expected to be.